 Drugs have risks along with benefits.
 Some can make you feel lightheaded, and that increases your chance of falling.

-They can cause what doctors call postural hypotension.
+Medicine, among other factors, cancause what doctors call postural hypotension.
 It happens when you stand up from sitting or lying down.
 It makes you feel dizzy, maybe even causing you to faint.

-If not treated, high blood pressure can increase your risk for heart disease and stroke.
+If not treated, high blood pressure can increase your risk of heart disease and stroke.
 So, whatever you do, don’t stop taking your medicine.
 You should, however, talk to your doctor right away if you’re having side effects, like dizziness.

-Other things can cause dizziness
+Other things can cause dizziness, including: